jclouds/jclouds-site/documentation/reference/jclouds-api.markdown

 ---
 layout: jclouds
-title: jclouds API
+title: API
 ---

-# jclouds API
+# Apache jclouds&reg; API

 This page explains the jclouds API which is underneath all tools that use jclouds.
 The jclouds API binds HTTP rest services to synchronous and asynchronous java apis.